hauspa/Udacity-React-Nanodegree-Optional-Project-Readable/README.md

 ## How to start & use project

 The app has a front end and a back end.
-The front end will only work with the server turned on. <br/ >
+The front end will only work, when the server is turned on as well. <br /><br />
-To start the project, please follow the two instructions below.
+To start the project, please follow the steps below:

-#### Start the server / back end
+### Start the server / back end

-In order to start the API server, please go inside the `/api-server` folder via `cd api-server` in the Terminal. <br />
+In order to start the API server, please go inside the `/api-server` folder via the `cd api-server` command in the Terminal. <br />
-First, please use `npm install` to install all the dependencies required to run the server. <br />
+First, please run `npm install` in the Terminal to install all the dependencies required to run the server. <br />
-After installing the dependencies, please then use `node server` to start the server.
+After installing the dependencies, please run `node server` to start the server.

-#### Start the front end
+### Start the front end
 After starting and running the server, you can start the frontend. <br />
-In the root folder, please use `npm install` and `npm start` to install the dependencies and start the project. <br />
+In the project's root folder, please run `npm install` to install the dependencies.<br /> After installing the dependencies, please run `npm start` to start the project. <br />
 Alternatively you can also use `yarn install` and `yarn start` (in the root folder as well) to accomplish the same. <br />

 <br />